AdobeDocs/commerce-admin.en/help/b2b/quote-templates-overview.md

 - **Sales representative** — A Sales Representative can create a quote template from the Admin on behalf of a specific company buyer.
 The Sales Representative can create the quote template in the Admin from an existing quote or from the [!UICONTROL Quote Templates] grid and save it as a `draft` or send it to the buyer to start the negotiation.
 In draft state, the quote is visible only to the seller.
 Once the quote is sent, the status is `Submitted`.
 It cannot be modified by the seller until the buyer sends it back.

   ![Seller initiating a buyer quote from the Quotes grid in the Admin](./assets/quote-template-create-from-grid.png){width="700" zoomable="yes"}

+  When the seller creates the quote template, the expiration date ([!UICONTROL Valid until] date field) defaults to 180 days.
+If the buyer created the template, the expiration date is blank.
+The buyer must set the expiration date before sending the template back to the buyer for review.

 **Step 2: Quote review and negotiation (Review)**